scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </button>
 {% endhighlight %}

-The script gives that button a data-button attribute with a value using 'start-here':
+The script gives that button a data-button attribute with a value that uses the button's text:

 {% highlight html %}
 <button class="ds_button" data-button="button-start-here">